-Cattle Raised with Heart, Purpose & Personality
+Cattle Raised with Heart, Passion, & Purpose

 We are Diego and Gaizkane De Carvalho, a husband-and-wife team raising miniature & midsize Scottish Highland and HighPark cattle in North Texas.
 We focus on producing cattle with calm temperament, balanced conformation, and beautiful, fluffy faces.